Signed in as:

 Every night in the United States an estimated 600,000 people live on the streets.
 This October, kids of Glastonbury Newcomers’ and Neighbors’ Club shows that even the smallest act of love, like donating a pair of socks, can make a big difference in the lives of those less fortunate, the homeless.

-Glastonbury Newcomers’ & Neighbors’ Club delivered all donated socks to these homeless shelters: McKenny Shelter for Men and the East Hartford Community Shelter for Families.
+In partnership with Community Renewal Team (CRT), Glastonbury Newcomers’ & Neighbors’ Club collected donated socks for two local homeless shelters: McKenny Shelter for Men and the East Hartford Community Shelter for Families.